 GPs usually work as part of a wider team including:

-- GP receptionists who will be your key point of contact for booking appointments.
+- GP receptionists who are your key point of contact for booking appointments.
 People with asthma tell us it can sometimes be a problem getting a same-day appointment for their asthma when their symptoms flare up.
 If this is the case for you, explain to the receptionist how important it is that you’re seen on the same day.
 For example, tell them you’re following an asthma action plan and that your symptoms indicate that you need a same-day appointment.
 You could also see if your GP can put a note on your record for the next time you call.

 - A practice manager who is responsible for the efficient running of the GP surgery – get in touch with them if you’re having issues getting a telephone consultation or a same-day appointment.